 Your child's research data will be protected in the same way that we protect your child's research samples by using a unique ID to safeguard their research data.
 Their personal identifiable data will be held separately and will only be accessible to personnel with training in data protection who require this information to perform their clinical or study role.
-Your contact details are requested to enable the study team to communicate with you to provide you with information, to answer any queries you may have, to collect additional clinical information about your child's diabetes and to arrange your child's appointment.
+Your contact details are requested to enable the study team to communicate with you to provide you with information, to answer any queries you may have, and to collect additional clinical information about your child's health.
 A unique Study ID will be allocated, under which all study data and samples will be link-anonymised and stored on a secure password-protected study database on an NHS server.
 Research data will be held separately to identifiable information and will be looked after in a secure way to protect their confidentiality.